BaristaLabs/skinny-html2pdf/README.md

 Image size without Chrome: 150mb.
 With Chrome: 600mb.
 (Of course, Chrome is required, this metric is just to illustrate the base vs base + chrome image size)

-Erm, so uh, while this started out as skinny html2pdf, the size with Chrome and its dependencies makes things a tad pudgy 'round the middle.
+Erm, so uh, while this started out as skinny html2pdf, the size with Chrome and its dependencies makes things a tad pudgy 'round the middle; Grande, if you will.
 Still, not bad for an entire OS + .Net Core + Chrome.

 One might separate chromium from the rest of the stack and have a swarm/k8s of chrome-only containers allowing for multi-purpose use. *that* would be interesting.
 'Browser Cloud'